 - When using digital images, staff should inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
 In particular they should recognise the risks attached to publishing their own images on the internet e.g. on social networking sites. - In accordance with guidance from the Information Commissioner's Office, parents / carers are welcome to take videos and digital images of their children at school events for their own personal use (as such use in not covered by the Data Protection Act).
-To respect everyone's privacy and in some cases protection, these images should not be published / made publicly available on social networking sites, nor should parents / carers comment on any activities involving other pupils in the digital / video images. - Staff and volunteers are allowed to take digital / video images to support educational aims, but must follow school policies concerning the sharing, distribution and publication of those images.
-Those images should only be taken on school equipment, the personal equipment of staff should not be used for such purposes. - Care should be taken when taking digital / video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Pupils must not take, use, share, publish or distribute images of others without their permission - Photographs published on the website, or elsewhere that include pupils will be selected carefully and will comply with good practice guidance on the use of such images. - Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Written permission from parents or carers will be obtained before photographs of pupils are published on the school website - Pupil's work can only be published with the permission of the pupil and parents or carers.
+To respect everyone's privacy and in some cases protection, these images should not be published / made publicly available on social networking sites, nor should parents / carers comment on any activities involving other pupils in the digital / video images.

+- Staff and volunteers are allowed to take digital / video images to support educational aims, but must follow school policies concerning the sharing, distribution and publication of those images.
+Those images should only be taken on school equipment, the personal equipment of staff should not be used for such purposes. - Care should be taken when taking digital / video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Pupils must not take, use, share, publish or distribute images of others without their permission. - Photographs published on the website, Twitter or elsewhere that include pupils will be selected carefully and will comply with good practice guidance on the use of such images. - Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs without permission.
+On occasion newspaper and associated press like to use names.
+(This will only happen if permission is expressly granted). - Written permission from parents or carers will be obtained before photographs of pupils are published on the school website twitter or other digital medium. - Pupil's work can be published with the permission of the Academy.